mguideng/mguideng.github.io/_posts/2018-07-22-text-mining-glassdoor-gmfg.md

 * IGT, and
 * Scientific Games.

-Companies in this sector provide gambling products by designing, developing and manufacturing gaming displays, slot machines, card counters and shufflers, transaction systems and related service support.
+Companies in this sector provide gambling products by designing, developing and manufacturing gaming displays, slot machines, card counters and shufflers, transaction systems, and related service support.

 To date, over 1,500 reviews total have been posted among the three companies.
 Each company has a different number of reviews where the amount of text analyzed is larger for IGT and smaller for Aristocrat and Scientific Games.
 Bar graphs are in a panel layout for all three companies to make it easier to see patterns within each individual chart and may not necessarily be comparable across charts.